conman-ai/webapp/README.md

-This is a simple dotnet Web, created for learning multibranch pipeline in Jenkins
+This is a simple dotnet Web, created for learning multibranch pipeline in Jenkins, master is for deployment, develop is for build